comic/evalutils/docs/usage.rst

-        ├── ground-truth        # A folder that contains your ground truth annotations │   └── reference.csv   # In this example the ground truth is a csv file ├── README.md           # For describing your evaluation to others ├── requirements.txt    # The python dependencies of your evaluation container - add any new dependencies here ├── test                # A folder that contains an example submission for testing │   └── submission.csv  # In this example the participants will submit a csv file └── test.sh             # A script that runs your evaluation container on the test submission
+        ├── ground-truth        # A folder that contains your ground truth annotations │   └── reference.csv   # In this example the ground truth is a csv file ├── README.md           # For describing your evaluation to others ├── requirements.in     # The python dependencies of your evaluation container - add any new dependencies here ├── requirements.txt    # The compiled python dependencies, update this with `pip-compile` ├── test                # A folder that contains an example submission for testing │   └── submission.csv  # In this example the participants will submit a csv file └── test.sh             # A script that runs your evaluation container on the test submission